randy3k/radian/README.md

 _radian_ only provides a frontend to the R program, the actual running eventloop is the same as that of the traditional R console.
 There is no performance sacrifice (or gain) while using this modern command line interface.

+However, it was reported that radian may be slower when using parallel computation, specifially when using forking.
+User should take extra care in those cases.

 #### Nvim-R support

 Put